Latest news

 The Lake Tyers estuary is closed to the sea.

-The Authority continues to monitor water quality within the estuary with the levels currently (as at 9 January 2024) at 1.89metres.
+The Authority continues to monitor water quality within the estuary with the levels currently at 2.0metres (as at 9 October 2024).

 The Lake Tyers estuary extends from the sand barrier on the Ninety Mile Beach to Nowa Nowa.
 The entrance is subject to strong currents and wave action, and sand supply along the beach has frequently closed the entrance.